The tool to lift your mood, relieve depression, and increase your energy level is at your fingertips.

+Here is a little story to illustrate the value of breath.
 The importance of our breath is described very tellingly in chapter five of the ancient Indian text "Chandogya Upanishad."
 The five senses debate who is the most important.
-Tongue (speech), eyes (sight), ear (hearing), mind (brain) and nose (breath).
+Tongue (speech), eyes (sight), ear (hearing), mind (brain), and nose (breath).
 To find an answer to the problem, they agree that they will each leave the body for a year, and let the others manage the body for this period of time.
 After 5 years, when all 5 have returned, one winner will be declared.

-Despite its great importance, our breathing mostly takes place as an undetected background action to other activities and while it is convenient that we do not need to constantly monitor our breathing, this can have unintended consequences.
-Bad breathing habits undermine breathing efficiency, and can cause symptoms such as; low energy levels, shortness of breath, anxiety, fluctuating moods and poor concentration.
+Despite its great importance, our breathing mostly takes place as an undetected background action to other activities and while it is convenient that we do not need to constantly monitor our breathing, this would have unintended consequences.
+Bad breathing habits undermine breathing efficiency and can cause symptoms such as; low energy levels, shortness of breath, anxiety, fluctuating moods, and poor concentration.

 Our energy level is constantly changing and moving, during the day we continuously drain our energy resources and consume both our physical and mental energy.
-Carrying out a physical activity such as running, dancing, walking, playing ball etc. requires physical energy and if we for instants; worry, read or concentrate on a task we are also spending mental energy.
+Carrying out a physical activity such as running, dancing, walking, playing ball etc. requires physical energy, and if we; worry, read, or concentrate on a task we are also spending mental energy.
 Our breathing is affected by all our different activities and changing states of mind, and changes in our breathing likewise affect our body, it goes both ways.

-The fact that we can change our breathing consciously means that with training and attention we can become far more effective at managing our energy level than if we completely leave it to the unconscious.
-We can breathe deeper, more calmly and regularly and minimizes the breaks to reduce a flight and fight response in the sympathetic nervous system.
-In other words, through our breathing we have access to influence and regulate our energy levels, and this access is always available to us when we want to make use of it.
+The fact that we can change our breathing consciously means that with training and attention, we can become far more effective at managing our energy level than if we completely leave it to the unconscious.
+We can breathe deeper, more calmly, and regularly, and minimize the breaks to reduce the flight and fight response in the sympathetic nervous system.
+In other words, through our breathing, we have access to influence and regulate our energy levels, and this access is always available to us when we want to make use of it.

 Each breath consists of an exhalation and an inhalation.
 During exhalation, the lungs are emptied and waste materials are transported away from the body.
 During inhalation, we draw oxygen and new energy into the body and fill the lungs with it.
 Thus, each exhalation is a cleansing, and each inhalation nourishing energy.

-Within yoga there are many different breathing exercises and techniques.
-Each targets different physical and psychological challenges, and all with a focus on re-establishing balance and health in the body.
+Within yoga, there are many different breathing exercises and techniques.
+Each targets different physical and psychological challenges, all with a focus on re-establishing balance and health in the body.